-1.4 Applications to Property Testing
+1.5 Applications to Property Testing

-As an application of our main result (Theorem 1.1) we improve on the best known separation result (due to [GR13]) between the complexity of decision and verification in the setting of property testing.
+As an application of our main result (Theorem 1.1) we improve on the best known separation result (due to [GR15]) between the complexity of decision and verification in the setting of property testing.

 The study of property testing, initiated by Rubinfeld and Sudan [RS96] and Goldreich, Goldwasser and Ron [GGR98], considers highly-efficient randomized algorithms that solve approximate decision problems, while only inspecting a small fraction of the input.
-Recently, Gur and Rothblum [GR13] initiated the study of \mathcal{MA} proofs of proximity (hereafter \mathcal{MAPs}), which can be viewed as the NP analogue of property testing.
-They reduced the task of separating the power of property testers and \mathcal{MAPs} to the design of very local codes, both in terms of testability and decodability.
+Recently, Gur and Rothblum [GR15] initiated the study of $\mathcal{MA}$ proofs of proximity (hereafter $\mathcal{MAPs}$ ), which can be viewed as the NP analogue of property testing.
+They reduced the task of separating the power of property testers and $\mathcal{MAPs}$ to the design of very local codes, both in terms of testability and decodability.
 Furthermore, they noticed that for such a separation, relaxed decodability would suffice.

 Gur and Rothblum used several weaker codes to obtain weaker separation results than the one we obtain here.
-Specifically, they either show a smaller gap between the query complexity of testers and \mathcal{MAPs} , or show a separation for a limited range of the proximity parameter.
-In contrast, by plugging in our code from Theorem 1.1, we obtain the best known (exponential) separation result between the power of \mathcal{MAPs} and property testers.
+Specifically, they either show a smaller gap between the query complexity of testers and $\mathcal{MAP}$ s, or show a separation for a limited range of the proximity parameter.
+In contrast, by plugging-in the code of Theorem 1.1, we obtain the best known (exponential) separation result between the power of $\mathcal{MAP}$ s and property testers.